What is life insurance?

 Term insurance

 Term life insurance protects you for a set period of time, like 5 or 50 years.
-When that time’s up, your coverage is renewed at a higher cost if you don’t cancel your coverage.
+When that period ends, your coverage is renewed for a further period at a higher cost if you don’t cancel your coverage.
 You can also convert it to permanent life insurance without having to answer questions about your health.

 Permanent insurance

-Permanent life insurance gives you lifelong insurance coverage as long as you pay your premiums.
+Permanent life insurance gives you lifelong insurance coverage as long as you pay the required premiums.
+There are 2 kinds of permanent life insurance – participating life insurance and universal life insurance.

-The premiums you pay for your coverage, along with premiums from other participating life insurance policyowners, go into an account.
-The insurance company’s professional investment team manages this account, investing to increase its value.
+For participating life insurance, the premiums you pay for your coverage, along with premiums premiums from other participating policyowners, go into a shared account called the participating account.
+The insurance company’s professional investment team manages this account, investing to increase its value for the benefit of all participating policyowners.

 It’s from this account that your death benefit and any potential dividends are paid.
+Dividends can be generated when the actual participating account experience is better than the assumptions used for things such as expected investment returns, claims and lapses.
 While dividends are not guaranteed, any you may receive can be used to buy additional coverage, reduce your annual premium payments or be taken out as cash (though any cash values withdrawn from the policy may be taxed).
 If you borrow or withdraw money from your policy, it will reduce the policy’s cash value and how much money the person (or people) you’ve designated will receive (called a death benefit).

 Other types of insurance to consider